Telephone Number: (+63) (46) 4144 300 Ext. 380.

 Oberholster, Frederick (Dolf), Associate Professor, PhD (2001, Adventist International Institute of Advanced Studies) 2002, Educational Administration

-The Education Department offers four graduate degree programs:
+The Education Department offers three graduate degree programs:

 The Education Department believes that